litmuschaos/v1-litmus-docs/docs/container-kill.md

     - It can kill the multiple containers (can be tuned by KILL_COUNT env) in the specified application pod by sending SIGKILL termination signal to its docker socket (hence docker runtime is required)
     - Containers are killed using the `kill` command provided by [pumba](https://github.com/alexei-led/pumba)
     - Pumba is run as a pod on the application node.
 It have ability to kill the application containers multiple times.
 Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
-- Containerd chaoslib details
+- litmus chaoslib details
-    - It can kill the multiple containers in the specified application pod by `crictl-chaos` Lib.
+    - It can kill the multiple containers in the specified application pod by `litmus` Lib.
     - Containers are killed using the `crictl stop` command.
-    - containerd-chaos is run as a pod on the application node.
+    - container-kill is run as a pod on the application node.
 It have ability to kill the application containers multiple times.
 Which can be varied by `TOTAL_CHAOS_DURATION` and `CHAOS_INTERVAL`.
 - Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
 - Good for testing recovery of pods having side-car containers

 ## Integrations

-- Container kill is achieved using the `pumba` or `containerd_chaos` chaos library
+- Container kill is achieved using the `pumba` or `litmus` chaos library
-- The desired pumba and containerd image can be configured in the env variable `LIB_IMAGE`.
+- The desired pumba and litmus image can be configured in the env variable `LIB_IMAGE`.

 ## Steps to Execute the Chaos Experiment